Loaded Vegan Chili Cheese Nachos

 They can pretty spicy if you use too many.
 The first time I made these nachos, I used the whole can and I was definitely blowing my nose while eating them.
 Brandon, on the other hand, loves super spicy food so he was in heaven.

-So for my mild-to-medium heat taste bud preferences, I wrote the recipe only using three peppers but you can add more (or less!) if you like things really spicy.
+So for my mild-to-medium heat taste bud preferences, I wrote the recipe only using one pepper but you can add more (or less!) if you like things really spicy.

 The base for these was inspired by Black Bean Pecan Tacos but I left out the nuts because I wanted to make this and the queso entirely nut free.
 It’s super easy to make, all you have to do is blend everything in the processer for a few seconds then bake it in the oven for 15 minutes.